Micheloper/AnalisaIA/README.md

 # Colaborando com Micheloper 🫰

-# Provando a rama principal do colaborador
+# Provando a rama principal do colaborador.